softdev15/slate/source/index.html.md

 | files/packingList/lineItem              | List of line items associated with the Packing List                |
 | files/apInvoice                         | Details of the AP Invoice                                          |

+> You can use comma separated values for the include parameter.
+Example usage of include parameter
+>/FileGroups/{file_group_id}?include=files/billOfLading,files/commercialInvoice

 > The GET FileGroup when requested with all its inner objects returns JSON structured like this:

 ```json